PHAECKE/alx-system_engineering-devops/0x00-shell_basics/README.md

-it prints the absolute name of the current working directory displays the content list of the current directory,
+it prints the absolute name of the current working directory, displays the content list of the current directory, changes the working directory to the user's home directory